-Thirteen Weeks Ended May 2, 2015 May 3, 2014 Net cash (used in) provided by operating activities \$ (770) \$ 26,957 Net cash used in investing activities (7,530) (4,040) Net cash used in financing activities (7,423) (606)
+Thirteen Weeks Ended Ended April 30, 2016 May 2, 2015 Net cash used in operating activities \$ (3,997) \$ (770) Net cash used in investing activities (35,594) (7,530) Net cash used in financing activities (6,282) (7,423)

-Net Cash (Used in) Provided by Operating Activities
+Net Cash Used in Operating Activities

-Net cash (used in) provided by operating activities consists primarily of net income adjusted for non-cash items, including depreciation, amortization, deferred taxes, and stock-based compensation, the effect of changes in assets and liabilities, and tenant-improvement allowances received from landlords under our store leases.
+Net cash used in operating activities consists primarily of net income adjusted for non-cash items, including depreciation, amortization, deferred taxes, and stock-based compensation, the effect of changes in assets and liabilities, and tenant-improvement allowances received from landlords under our store leases.

-Net cash used in operating activities for the thirteen weeks ended May 2, 2015, was \$0.8 million, compared to net cash provided by operating activities of \$27.0 million for the thirteen weeks ended May 3, 2014.
-This decrease was primarily due to a decrease in net income of \$10.7 million along with increase in inventory of \$13.8 million.
+Net cash used in operating activities for the thirteen weeks ended April 30, 2016, was \$4.0 million, compared to net cash used in operating activities of \$0.8 million for the thirteen weeks ended May 2, 2015.
+The increase in cash used in operating activities was primarily due to an increase in tax payments of \$9.5 million as a result of the net loss in the prior comparable-year period, partially offset by an increase of net income of \$6.5 million.